 In the last few years our doctors have been using this treatment method in almost every case of IVD when the pet is not paralyzed.
+It is called VNA, and it stands for Veterinary Neuronal Adjustment.
 It has changed the way we look at this disease, and give us a new tool to treat without the use of drugs.
 Our VNA page has more details.

 IVD is a serious and potentially crippling disease.
 If your dog exhibits any of the previously described symptoms it needs an immediate exam by one of our doctors.
 If the problem is caught early enough the outcome of this disease is usually satisfactory.
 If you own one of the breeds that is predisposed to this disease it is important to closely observe for the symptoms of IVD disease.